VFM-UDA++: Improving Network Architectures and Data Strategies for Unsupervised Domain Adaptive Semantic Segmentation: Experiments

-For multi-scale decoder configurations, we evaluate \textit{BasicPyramid}, DAFormer~\cite{hoyer_daformer_2022}, HRDA~\cite{hoyer_hrda_2022}, and Mask2Former~\cite{cheng2021mask2former} in conjunction with the ViT-Adapter.
-Among these, \textit{BasicPyramid} achieves the most favorable inference time, showing that a more complicated decoder is unnecessary for UDA.
-Although HRDA, as also used by more recent MIC~\cite{mic_2023}, and Mask2Former provide comparable performance (80.3\% and 80.0\%, respectively), they significantly increase computational demands, with inference time increasing by 5.09$\times$ and 3.96$\times$, respectively.
+\PAR{Ablation of multi-scale decoder:} For multi-scale decoder configurations, we evaluate \textit{BasicPyramid}, DAFormer~\cite{hoyer_daformer_2022}, HRDA~\cite{hoyer_hrda_2022}, and Mask2Former~\cite{cheng2021mask2former} in conjunction with the ViT-Adapter.
+As shown in ~\cref{tab:multiscale}, \textit{BasicPyramid} achieves the highest mIoU performance with the most favorable inference time, showing that a more complicated decoder is unnecessary for UDA.
+Surprisingly, more complex decoders such as Mask2Former, which incorporate transformer-based mask prediction and multi-stage refinement, did not yield better results.
+While HRDA (also used by the recent MIC~\cite{mic_2023}) and Mask2Former reach similar mIoU scores (80.3\% and 80.0\%, respectively), they do so at a significant computational cost, requiring 5.09$\times$ and 3.96$\times$ more inference time, respectively.

 These findings suggest that \textit{BasicPyramid} strikes the best balance between performance and efficiency when paired with the ViT-Adapter.
 It delivers strong segmentation accuracy with minimal computational overhead compared to other decoder heads, making it the preferred architecture choice for VFM-UDA++.